The Writing World

-Looking at it from the viewpoint of someone who self-publishes, there are no gatekeepers, agents and copy editors’ etcetera to lean on, nor any to take what you have written off your hands and hopefully turn it into a winner.
-How the product of all those long months you spent conceiving that book, and whether or not you use a professional editor as well as utilizing the talents of someone versed in the art of setting the manuscript up for publishing, or do it all yourself, in the end is entirely up to you.
-As for which self-publishing platform to use – talk to other writers.
-Each platform has their good and bad points.
-Like most things in life, which one you choose is down to personal choice.
+Looking at it from the viewpoint of someone who self-publishes, there are no gatekeepers, agents, and copy editors’ etcetera to lean on, nor any to take what you have written off your hands and hopefully turn it into a winner.
+How the product of all those long months you spent conceiving that book, and whether or not you use a professional editor as well as utilizing the talents of someone versed in the art of setting the manuscript up for publishing, or do it all yourself, in the end, is entirely up to you.

-You will also enter the world of book advertising, mostly via sites like Facebook, Twitter, AuthorsDen and Goodreads to name a few.
+You will also enter the writing world of book advertising, mostly via sites like Facebook, Twitter, AuthorsDen, and Goodreads, to name a few.
 Try not to spam.
 Get yourself a blog.
 That is the best place for you to advertise your work.
 Ensure your blog is linked to as many other sites as is possible.
 Mainly use Facebook to talk with your potential readers.

-One thing you will find totally inexplicable is how your book will be received by the general public.
-From where I stand I firmly believe it’s all down to the topic.
+One thing you will find difficult is how the general public will receive your book.
+From where I stand, I firmly believe it’s all down to the topic.
 Above all else, don’t stop writing.
-With each book you turn out, hopefully the quality will improve.
-Believe me when I tell you that the world of writing is very definitely a tough place to dip your toe into.
+With each book you turn out, the quality will improve.
+Believe me when I tell you that the world of writing is very definitely a tough place in which to dip your toe.

 Finally, a lot has been said this year about the quality or rather the lack of it, in the vast majority of self-published ebooks.
-While that may be true, there are some great stories appearing of late.
-Would I be put off if the author of the book I was interested in misplaced a comma, or maybe missed a quotation mark at the beginning or end of a dialogue by one of the book’s characters?
-No not really.
+While that may be true, some great stories are appearing of late.
+Would I be put off if the author of the book I was interested in misplaced a comma, or maybe missed a quotation mark at the beginning or end of dialogue by one of the book’s characters?
+No, not really.

-Unfortunately many potential readers still fail to use the ‘See Inside’ option which most online sites have.
-Instead of simply clicking the buy button, take a moment and look at the first few pages.
-That way you can check out a sample of the text before you buy or simply move on.
+Unfortunately, many potential readers still fail to use the ‘See Inside’ option, which most online sites have.
+Instead of simply clicking the buy button, take a moment, and look at the first few pages.
+That way, you can check out a sample of the text before you buy or move on.
 Just because a book has an attractive cover doesn’t necessarily equate to a good story inside.